SFH-Foundation/sfhfoundation/docs/aphorisms/index.md

 "The paradox is that you cannot stop looking for security and you will never find it within conditioned human consciousness or the body and mind."

+"In truth, there is only the truth.
+But we discover it through different levels of falsehood."

 "If the moment is fully and utterly treasured then we are at the gateway of eternity."

+"The beginning and the end are not separate, nor are they in space and time."